emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 ## Schedule

-There is no submission deadline.
-Papers can be submitted at any time.

-Accepted papers will be published online first and in the next available issue.
+No more submissions possible, this call has closed.

 ## Fast track Manuscripts

-Authors who submitted **before August 21** can request a fast track of their manuscript.
+Authors who submitted **before August 21, 2020** can request a fast track of their manuscript.
 Any submissions after August 21, will be reviewed through the regular channels but still be included in the topicla collection.

 To request a fast track: